Krajanów: Claim by Czechoslovakia

 After World War I the new Czechoslovak state laid claim to the County of Kladsko, which included the German village of Krainsdorf in the maximalist proposal put forth by the Czechoslovak delegation.
 All of their claims were however ultimately rejected by the 1919 Treaty of Versailles.

 After 1945

 After the capitulation of Nazi Germany in 1945, the town was placed under Polish administration according to the Potsdam Conference, and the area remains a part of Poland into the present day.
 The German inhabitants of the village were expelled.
 Czechoslovakia tried to annex the area in May 1945, wanting to incorporate the Czech population which lived in the "Czech Corner" along the southern edges of the former County of Kladsko.
 A land swap between Poland and Czechoslovakia for Teschen Silesia was considered, but ultimately shelved.
-The Czechoslovakian Army had to cease military operations and withdrew from the area under pressure from the Soviet Union.
+The Czechoslovak Army had to cease military operations and withdrew from the area under pressure from the Soviet Union.